Know your workers’ compensation rights and responsibilities after a workplace injury or occupational illness

 Make sure the insurer is aware of your injury.
 Most employers have workers’ compensation insurance with another company that will handle the claim.
 The insurer cannot help you unless it knows about your injury.

-Make sure that your personnel or HR department has sent the first report of injury to the insurer.
+Also, make sure that your personnel or HR department has sent the First Report of Injury to the insurer.
 You can verify this with the insurer.
-Ask your employer for the name and telephone number of the insurer — and the name of the person who is handling your claim (the “adjuster”).
+Ask your employer for the name and telephone number of the insurer—and the name of the person who is handling your claim (the “adjuster”).
 You can speak directly with the adjuster.

 If you cannot get this information from your company, call the Georgia State Board of Workers’ Compensation Coverage Department at 404-656-3692 for the name of your company’s insurer, then notify the insurance company yourself.